junxit/us-congress-bills-116/bill.md

 - **(a)** *Grants for centers and services* Section 311(a) (34 U.S.C.
 11211(a)) is amended—
   - **(1)** in paragraph (1)—
     - **(A)** by striking “The Secretary” and inserting “Every 2 or 3 years, the Secretary”;
-    - **(B)** by striking “and operate” and inserting “, operate, and maintain”;
+    - **(B)** by striking “and operate” and inserting “, operate, and maintain”; and
-    - **(C)** by striking “services” and all that follows through the period at the end and inserting “safe shelter and services, including trauma-informed services, for runaway and homeless youth and, if appropriate, services for the families of such youth, including (if appropriate) individuals identified by such youth as family.”; and
-    - **(D)** by inserting “Grants shall be awarded for a 5-year period.” after “by such youth as family.”; and
+    - **(C)** by striking “services” and all that follows through the period at the end and inserting “safe shelter and services, including trauma-informed services, for runaway and homeless youth and, if appropriate, services for the families of such youth, including (if appropriate) individuals identified by such youth as family.
+Grants shall be awarded for a 5-year period.”; and
   - **(2)** in paragraph (2)—
     - **(A)** by striking subparagraph (A) and inserting the following:
       > - **(A)** shall be provided to runaway youth, street youth, homeless youth, and youth at risk of separation from his or her family or at risk of becoming homeless;